abrichr/recruiterbot/README.md

 ## Open Positions

-Checking which positions are open is implemented by a single story.
 If the user says something like "what positions are open", the bot will follow up by asking whether they are looking for a technical or a business role.
-This is implemented as an utterance with a template defined in `domain.yml`, and a categorical slot whose values can be "technical", "business", or "any".
-The `ActionCheckPositions` class gets the appropriate positions and fills the slot.
+This is implemented as an utterance with a template defined in `domain.yml`, and a categorical slot named "role_type" whose value can be one of "technical", "business", or "any".
+However, if the user says something like "what technical positions are open", the "role_type" slot is filled directly and no follow-up is required.

+In either cas, the `ActionCheckPositions` class then gets the appropriate positions and fills the "positions" slot.
 Then, the `ActionUtterPositions` class formats the result depending on the number of positions available, and responds to the user.

 ## Application Status